A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

-If you crack open a bottle of Colkegan and you don’t know anything about it, you’d assume you’re sipping on a Scotch whisky.
+If you crack open a bottle of Colkegan and you don’t know anything about it, you’d assume you’re sipping on a scotch whisky.
 Little do you know that you’re enjoying an American single malt that was made in New Mexico.

-But, like many of your favorite Scotch whiskies, this unique offering was made with peat-smoked malted barley.
+Like many of your favorite scotch whiskies, this unique offering was made with peat-smoked malted barley.

 Tasting Notes:

 Crack this one open and you’ll be sure it’s an Islay single malt.
 The nose is filled with hints of vanilla, sweet chocolate, and subtle peat smoke.
 The first sip is filled with dried fruits, toasted marshmallow, rich caramel, and just a wisp of woodsmoke.

-The finish is medium, mellow, and ends with a final flourish of peaty smoke.
+The finish is medium, mellow, and ends with a final flourish of peaty campfire.

 New York (Iron Smoke Straight Bourbon)